samhuk/env-parser/README.md

 ## Overview

 env-parser is a powerful, fully type-enforced Node environment variable parser.
-It supports arbitrary parsing, validation, and fully recursive property nesting.
+It supports environment type inference, arbitrary parsing and validation, and recursive property nesting.

 ## Why use?

-env-parser includes a set of features that no other Node environement variable parser package has:
+env-parser combines a set of features that together no other environment variable parser package has:

-* Type inference of your environment according to your description of it
+* Delightful type inference of your environment according to your description of it.
-* Recursive property nesting
+* Recursive property nesting.
-* Robust validation error and exception handling
+* Robust validation and error handling functionality.

 ## Usage Overview